alexsteinerde/docker-client-swift-mac-app/README.md

 This is a demo client implementation of the [Docker Client](https://github.com/alexsteinerde/docker-client-swift).

+## Demo
+This demo project shows you how to use the `DockerClient` library and how to implement a simple Mac app that lists all available containers and images.

+To use this demo, please make sure you have Docker installed and running.

 ## License
 This project is released under the MIT license.
 See [LICENSE](LICENSE) for details.